Kathi excelled at teaching writing and natural sciences as a classroom teacher. Today, she combines her research, knowledge and photography!

 Eastern Hemlock Tree Leaves (Needles)

-Easter Hemlock needles are dark green on topside measuring roughly .7 inches ( 1.4 cm) long.
+Eastern Hemlock needles are dark green on topside measuring roughly .7 inches ( 1.4 cm) long.
 Needles are arranged spirally around the shoot, sometimes appearing twisted.
 They are flat with rounded tips, the blade narrows abruptly at the base to a short threadlike petiole (attachment).

 Eastern Hemlock needles underside have conspicuous white bands of stomata.
 Needles persist on the tree approximately three years.